turboapps/docs/reference/command_line/config.md

 Usage: turbo config <options>

 <options> available:
+      --add-trusted-source=VALUE    Resources.Config_Help_AddTrustedSource
+      --all-users                   Applies the configuration settings to all users --as-inherit                  Sets the all users settings as the inherited values which can be overridden by the user --as-override                 Sets the all users settings as the values which override the user values --block-trusted-source=VALUE  Resources.Config_Help_AddTrustedSource
       --container-path=VALUE        Overrides container storage to the specified path --debug-vm-path=VALUE         Path to debug VM
-      --disable-redirector         Disable browser redirection
-      --enable-redirector          Enable browser redirection
-      --format=VALUE               Use the specified format for output.
+      --disable=VALUE               Disables a feature: DirectDownload, MergeIsolation, Redirector, TurboDrive --enable=VALUE                Enables a feature: DirectDownload, MergeIsolation, Redirector, TurboDrive --format=VALUE                Use the specified format for output.
 Supported values: json --hub=VALUE                   The remote hub to log into --image-path=VALUE            Overrides image storage to the specified path.
 Supported values: full path, or "allusers" to use the system wide shared folder
+      --remove-trusted-source=VALUE Resources.Config_Help_AddTrustedSource
       --reset                       Reset configuration to default values
-      --startup-file-default=VALUE Overrides the default startup file if the main image does not have one --storage-path=VALUE         Path to local container and image storage --using=VALUE                Use specified images as temporary dependencies --wait-after-error           Leave process open after error
+      --storage-path=VALUE          Path to local container and image storage --using=VALUE                 Use specified images as temporary dependencies --wait-after-error            Leave process open after error
       --wait-after-exit             Leave process open after it exits
 ```

 If `turbo config` is executed without command line parameters then the current settings are returned.